Dealing With a Dead Car Battery

 On the positive side, battery chargers and testers have come down in price in recent years.
 These are good tools to have around.
 This way you’ll have what you need when faced with dead battery problems.

 If you take care of your battery, it will take care of you.
 Regular maintenance is a good habit to get into.
 If you want it to last to the five-year mark, you’re going to have to take care of it.
 This is not to hard to do.

 The stuff to use is called terminal protector spray.
 If you apply this product to a new or clean terminals, it will greatly reduce the amount of corrosion that builds up.

 Corrosion can prevent proper automatic charging from the alternator.
 This is so important on cars that are primarily used for short trips.
 Following this procedure every six months, will help it last much longer.

 This is one of those situations where an ounce of prevention is worth a pound of cure.
 With that said, a dead car battery is a fact of life.
-Being prepared for when this happens is also simpler then you may think.
+Prepare for when this happens.

 My own personal battery jumper is about five years old and has saved my neighbors and me many times.
 I own the jump n carry 600 that has been updated to the 660 model.

 This thing has 1700 peak amps at 12 volts.
 If this monster doesn’t jump your vehicle then it has another problem.
 I have jumped dump trucks, construction equipment and buses as well as my girlfriends 2004 Toyota Camry SE with my jump-n-carry.